-Local citizens, the PA Historical and Museum Commission, and foundations have contributed to CHCC.
-Ongoing contributions to CHCC are crucial for accomplishing the renovation of Craighead House and its transformation into a unique center for education in Central Pennsylvania.
+Local citizens and foundations as well as state and county government agencies have contributed to get Craighead House where it is today.
+Ongoing contributions are crucial for accomplishing the renovation of Craighead House and its transformation into a unique center for education in Central Pennsylvania.
 Please contribute today!